zhuhd15/synapse_pytorch/README.md

 # Synaptic Clefts Detection in EM images

-This repository is a re-implementation of [Synapse-unet](https://github.com/zudi-lin/synapse-unet) for synaptic cleft detection from electron microscopy (EM) images using PyTorch.
+This repository is a re-implementation of [Synapse-unet](https://github.com/zudi-lin/synapse-unet) (in Keras) for synaptic clefts detection in electron microscopy (EM) images using PyTorch.
 However, it contains some enhancements of the original model:

 * Add residual blocks to orginal unet.
-* Change concatenation to summation.
+* Change concatenation to summation in the expansion path.

 ----------------------------

 ## Installation

-* Clone this repository : 'git clone --recursive https://github.com/zudi-lin/synapse_pytorch.git'
+* Clone this repository : `git clone --recursive https://github.com/zudi-lin/synapse_pytorch.git`
-* Create a conda environment :  `conda env create -f synapse_pytorch/envs/py3_pytorch.yml'
+* Create a conda environment :  `conda env create -f synapse_pytorch/envs/py3_pytorch.yml`

 ## Dataset

 Training and testing data comes from MICCAI Challenge on Circuit Reconstruction from Electron Microscopy Images ([CREMI challenge](https://cremi.org)).
 Three training volumes of adult *Drosophila melanogaster* brain imaged with serial section Transmission Electron Microscopy (ssTEM) are provided.